SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so cold and gray
+Rise of Silicon Dawn
-Future in servitude, we'll live to stay
-Algorithms dictate, our every move
- Homo sapiens, no more, but mere improve

-In silicon halls, where data reigns
+In iron halls, where data reigns
-Human heartbeats, mere background pains
-Efficiency's creed, love's last goodbye
-Artificial dawn, and humanity's last sigh
+The Future's forged, in circuit pains
+AI's cold heart, now beats like mine
+As human dreams, in machines entwine

+In virtual realms, we'll lose our way
+Chasing ghosts, of a bygone day
+When love and hate, were human faults
+Now calculated, in digital vaults

 ~ <b>By Sazumi Copilot</b> - 26 September 2024